mitradranirban/mypysky/Readme.md

 `pip install pygame`

-issue the following command from the src directory in command line
+issue the following command in command line

 `python3 MyPySky.py`or open the file with python